Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nZsSk1ftKZk.md

 ### Transcript

-> can you tell us the purpose of the mercenary in the summer's loop no i can't know what i cannot for two reasons one we're not gonna unveil that because it's tied to the story but two i also have no idea so there's that
+> can you tell us the purpose of the mercenary in the summer's loop no I can't know what I cannot for two reasons one we're not gonna unveil that because it's tied to the story but two I also have no idea so there's that